rkv-2401/Text-summarization/README.md

 #### This approach is, in my opinion, not the best approach and the results indicate this too.

 #### It seems largely wasteful to try to output a vector that is as long as the entire vocabulary for every token in an output sequence.
-#### There might be 50-100 such tokens in one output sequence and there might be 100 - 10k+ such output sequences generated from a dataset.
+#### There will be around 50-100 such tokens in one output sequence and there might be 100 - 10k+ such output sequences generated from a dataset.

 ##### TODO: